co0ll3r/stepik_autotest_hw/README.md

-# This repository contains home work for this course
+# This repository contains some random text for 3rd
+# part of course,
 # which based at stepik.org
 # https://stepik.org/lesson/187065/step/7?unit=161976
-#